 To address these environmental challenges, Hans Lopez-Vito, head of brand experience and brand strategy for Ayala Land's residential, estates, and corporate group, explains how the company weaves sustainability into its business model through its core sustainability pillars.

 In Ayala Land’s 2013 Materiality Assessment, the company identified key sustainability focus areas that still guide its efforts today.
-These include site resilience, resource efficiency, pedestrian mobility, and connectivity, and local economic development—ensuring that sustainability is not just a goal but a continuous commitment shaping their operations.
+These include site resilience, resource efficiency, pedestrian mobility, and connectivity, and local economic development—ensuring that sustainability is not just a goal but a continuous commitment shaping its operations.

 “The reality today is that the environment has changed.
 So as property developers, what we really need to do is ensure that we're strengthening the site itself to make it livable despite the challenges of climate change.
 It rains frequently, and it’s also quite hot.
 We need to ensure that there are enough green spaces to absorb things like floodwaters,” said Hans.